-Failure to remove refrigerant and oil charge before brazing could result in personal injury, death, and/or property damage.
+Failure to follow this warning could result in personal injury, death, and/or property damage.

 Refrigerant and oil mixture could ignite and burn as it escapes and contacts brazing torch.
 Make sure the refrigerant charge is properly removed from both the high and low sides of the system before brazing any component or lines.